 Contact: Colleen Ross, firstname.lastname@example.org, 202-601-7877

-Catholic Lobby Urges All Senators to Protect Our Democracy
+Catholic Lobby Deeply Disappointed by Senate Failure to Protect Democracy

 NETWORK joins the Leadership Conference of Women Religious and the National Black Sisters Conference in their urgent call for Senators to do everything in their power to strengthen our democracy and protect every person’s sacred right to vote.